rolemadelen/blog-v1/posts/blog/en-what-is-a-linked-list.md

 ---
 title: 'What is a Linked List'
 posttitle: 'Linked List'
-postsubtitle: 'Part 01: What is a Linked List?'
+postsubtitle: 'Part 01: Types of Linked List'
 date: '2022-07-31 15:00:00'
 updated: '2022-10-21 12:00:00'
 tags: